Majestic-12/Guidelines/README.md

 Additionally, to an Xcode installation, you also need the Xcode command line tools set up

 xcode-select --install

+## Setting up `UI Test Unit`

+Before changing anything, I recommend committing everything in `git` (in case something goes wrong).

+When running the setup commands, please read the instructions shown in the terminal.
+There is usually a reason they are there.

+`XCode` will create all necessary files and folders for you with the following command.

+fastlane init

+1. Confirm until you get asked for your *App Identifier*.
+1. Enter the *App Identifier* (*Bundle Identifier*) of your project.
+1. Enter your *Apple ID*: The username, you enter when you login on iTunes Connect.
+1. If you haven't already used [`deliver`](https://github.com/KrauseFx/deliver):
+- Confirm with `y` to start the setup for [`deliver`](https://github.com/KrauseFx/deliver).
+- If your app is already in the App Store, confirm with `y` to automatically create a configuration for you.
+If it's not yet in the store, enter `n`.
+1. If you haven't already used [`snapshot`](https://github.com/KrauseFx/snapshot), confirm with `y` if you want your screenshots to be created automatically.
+1. If you want to [`sigh`](https://github.com/KrauseFx/sigh) to download, renew or create your provisioning profiles, confirm with `y`.

+That's it, you should have received a success message.

 # Apple Guidelines